 Cleanup Status: Physical cleanup activities are underway

-Historically, several industries operated within this area, including a manufactured gas plant, a wood treating plant, a shipyard, and a dry dock.
-The manufactured gas plant operated from 1855 to 1957 at the site by predecessor companies to SCE&G. The former gas plant produced a product known as "town gas" by heating coal in the absence of oxygen.
-This process produced a combustible gas, which was distributed to area homes and businesses as fuel for gas lamps and cooking stoves.
-Liquid coal tar was a common byproduct of this process and is the primary source of environmental concern at this site.
+Since 1855, industries operating at the site have included a manufactured gas plant, a wood treating plant, a shipyard and a dry dock.
+The manufactured gas plant operated from 1855 to 1957.
+Operations included producing town gas by heating coal in the absence of oxygen and delivering the gas to homes and businesses as fuel for gas lamps and cooking stoves.
+Operations resulted in liquid coal tar, a waste byproduct of the production process.

 Site Cleanup Plan

 Site investigations and cleanup activities have focused on two areas, which EPA refers to as operable units, or OUs.
 These areas include OU-1: soil, non-aqueous phase liquid (NAPL) and shallow ground water; and OU-2: surface water, intermediate ground water and sediments in the Cooper River.

 In 1998, EPA issued a cleanup plan (a Record of Decision, or ROD) for OU-1.
 The plan included the following activities:

 - Digging up and transporting contaminated soil to an off-site landfill.